Btibert3/sk-delta-apps-yield/README.md

 ![network](https://raw.github.com/Btibert3/sk-delta-apps-yield/master/figure/network.png)

-I know it looks like a big hairball, but I do love how easy it is to see how schools cluster together.
+I know it looks like a big hairball, but I do love how you start to see the "shape" of the comeptetive market as it pertains to student's researching our schools.

 Quick aside, I hypothesize that these clusters of schools represent an institution's competitive market.
 While it could be the case, I believe too often we assume our market is based primarily on geographic market.
 I believe studying this network structure will help us find new strategic markets, identify areas of opportunity, etc when recruiting and planning travel.